nirvan840/Pneumonia-Chest-X-ray-Classification/README.md

 ## Features
 ### Data Handling
 * Code requires **.zip file** containing the **Pneumonia Dataset** to be uploaded to **Google Drive** linked to collab notebook.
-* .zip file is automatically extracted to `drive\My Drive\ML Data Sets`along with removal of any corrupted images.
+* .zip file is automatically extracted to `drive\My Drive\ML Data Sets` while removing any corrupted images.
-* Train, test and validation sets in form of `torch.datasets` is pefromed.
+* Train, test and validation set as `torch.datasets` are created.
 * Train, test and validation data loaders are created.
-* Model and test and train history can be saved to Google Drive.
+* Model test and train history can be saved to Google Drive.
-* Saved `model state_dict` and train and test history can be loaded to "resume progress"
+* Saved `model state_dict` and train and test history can be loaded to "resume progress."

 ### CNN Model
-* The CNN model is inpired from the [TinyVGG]("https://poloclub.github.io/cnn-explainer/") model architechture.
+* The [TinyVGG](https://poloclub.github.io/cnn-explainer/) model architecture inspires the CNN model model.
-* Techniques such as **Learning Rate Scheduling, RAdam warmup**, hyperparameter tuning used to enchance model performance.
+* Techniques such as **Learning Rate Scheduling, RAdam warmup**, and hyperparameter tuning are used to enhance model performance.
-* **Regularization** in form of Dropout layers is present to avoid overfitting.
+* **Regularization** in the form of Dropout layers is present to avoid overfitting.
 * **Image augmentation** performed using `torchvision.transforms.v2`.
 * Custom training, testing and **Early Stopping + Checkpointing** features.